-5.2.6.5 Integrity for Installation and Update (FPT\TUD\EXT.1)FPT\TUD\EXT.1.1 The application shall [leverage the platform] to check for updates and patches to the application software.
+5.2.6.5 Integrity for Installation and Update (FPT\TUD\EXT.1)

-- FPT\TUD\EXT.1.2 The application shall [provide the ability] to query the current version of the application software. - FPT\TUD\EXT.1.3 The application shall not download, modify, replace or update its own binary code. - FPT\TUD\EXT.1.4 Application updates shall be digitally signed such that the application platform can cryptographically verify them prior to installation. - FPT\TUD\EXT.1.5 The application is distributed [as an additional software package to the platform OS].
+- FPT\TUD\EXT.1.1 The application shall [leverage the platform] to check for updates and patches to the application software. - FPT\TUD\EXT.1.2 The application shall [provide the ability] to query the current version of the application software. - FPT\TUD\EXT.1.3 The application shall not download, modify, replace or update its own binary code. - FPT\TUD\EXT.1.4 The application installation package and its updates shall be digitally signed such that its platform can cryptographically verify them prior to installation. - FPT\TUD\EXT.1.5 The application is distributed [as an additional software package to the platform OS].